 Expose young men to new ideas and opportunities that they can then share with their friends and peers along with build leadership skills, communication skills, and to appreciate different cultures.

-MEN OF VISION members grow with a servant's heart.
+MEN OF VISION INC members grow with a servant's heart.

 Every Monday s Scholarship Day. .ALL HS members are require to completed 2 scholarships.
 (Seniors are required to complete 3 scholarship a week)